Anosmia: COVID-19-related anosmia

 Chemosensory disturbances, including loss of smell or taste, are the predominant neurological symptom of COVID-19.
 As many as 80% of COVID-19 patients exhibit some change in chemesthesis, including smell.
-Loss of smell has also been found to be more predictive of COVID-19 than all other symptoms, including fever, cough or fatigue, based on a survey of 2 million participants in the UK and US.
+Loss of smell has also been found to be more predictive of COVID-19 than all other symptoms, including fever, cough, or fatigue, based on a survey of 2 million participants in the UK and US.
 Google searches for "smell", "loss of smell", "anosmia", and other similar terms increased since the early months of the pandemic, and strongly correlated with increases in daily cases and deaths.
 Research into the mechanisms underlying these symptoms is currently ongoing.

 Many countries list anosmia as an official COVID-19 symptom, and some have developed "smell tests" as potential screening tools.

 In 2020, the Global Consortium for Chemosensory Research, a collaborative research organization of international smell and taste researchers, formed to investigate loss of smell and related chemosensory symptoms.

+Decision-making in COVID-19 patients

+Studies have indicated that patients who presented with anosmia during the acute phase of COVID-19 are more likely to develop changes in decision-making, exhibiting more impulsive responses, which are associated with functional and structural brain changes.

-List of causes
+Possible causes

 Diagnosis

-Doctors will begin with a detailed elicitation of history.
-Then the doctor will ask for any related injuries in relation to anosmia which could include upper respiratory infections or head injury.
-Psychophysical Assessment of order and taste identification can be used to identify anosmia.
-A nervous system examination is performed to see if the cranial nerves are damaged.
-The diagnosis, as well as the degree of impairment, can now be tested much more efficiently and effectively than ever before thanks to "smell testing kits" that have been made available as well as screening tests which use materials that most clinics would readily have.
-Occasionally, after accidents, there is a change in a patient's sense of smell.
-Particular smells that were present before are no longer present.
-On occasion, after head traumas, there are patients who have unilateral anosmia.
+Diagnosis begins with a detailed history, including possible related injuries, such as upper respiratory infections or head injury.
+The examination may involve nasal endoscopy for obstructive factors such as polyps or swelling.
+A nervous system examination is performed to see if the cranial nerves are affected.
+On occasion, after head traumas, there are people who have unilateral anosmia.
 The sense of smell should be tested individually in each nostril.

 Many cases of congenital anosmia remain unreported and undiagnosed.
 Since the disorder is present from birth the individual may have little or no understanding of the sense of smell, hence is unaware of the deficit.
 It may also lead to reduction of appetite.